 Events

-Assembling the impossible’ was a workshop delivered to Yorkshire Policy Innovation Partnership (YPIP) in Leeds in January 2024.
-It used art, performance and humour to provoke insight on the difference between organising to deliver transformative change and organising the delivering of transformative change in place.
+Assembling the impossible’ was a workshop delivered to the Yorkshire Policy Innovation Partnership (YPIP) in Leeds in January 2024.
+It used art, performance and humour to provoke insight into the difference between organising to deliver transformative change and organising the delivery of transformative change in place.